 2. Communication

 A successful IT project manager excels at communication.
-After all, he or she is the focal point on the project that brings together a client’s team with a development team.
+After all, he or she is the focal point of the project, bringing together the client’s team with the development team.

 How can you check if your IT project manager is a great communication enabler?
 Look for these signs: